quentinf00/zendag/docs/quickstart.md

 ## Conclusion

-You've successfully created and run your first ZenFlow pipeline!
+You've successfully created and run your first ZenDag pipeline!
 *   You wrote a standard Python function.
-*   Used Hydra-Zen and ZenFlow utilities (`deps_path`, `outs_path`) to define its configuration and link it to DVC.
+*   Used Hydra-Zen and ZenDag utilities (`deps_path`, `outs_path`) to define its configuration and link it to DVC.
-*   ZenFlow's `configure_pipeline` automatically generated the `dvc.yaml`.
+*   ZenDag's `configure_pipeline` automatically generated the `dvc.yaml`.
 *   DVC executed the stage, and `@mlflow_run` handled MLflow logging.
 *   DVC tracked changes to your input data, enabling reproducible runs.

-In the next notebook, we'll explore how ZenFlow helps build more complex, multi-stage pipelines (DAGs) automatically.
+In the next notebook, we'll explore how ZenDag helps build more complex, multi-stage pipelines (DAGs) automatically.